Paul Tangi Mhova Mkondo: Early life

-Education and training 1955-1964
+Education and training

-Mkondo did his Sub A (Grade 1) to Standard One (Grade 3) at Schoora Estate Primary School.
-After Standard One, Mkondo moved to another farm in Wedza, which became known as Edridge (Duva) Estate where he worked as a stable boy looking after horses, and then became the butler.
-During this time his father Tangi Mhova Mkondo joined fellow migrants recruited by Witswatersrand Native Labour Association (WNLA/ WENELA) to catch the Stimela train to work in the gold mines of Johannesburg, South Africa.
-This was in order to pay for the controversial hut tax imposed upon black Rhodesians (Zimbabwe) by the colonial government, as traditional subsistence farming did not generate enough income to afford the tax.
+Mkondo did his Grade 1 to Grade 3 at Schoora Estate Primary School.
+After Grade 3, Mkondo moved to another farm in Wedza, which became known as Edridge (Duva) Estate, he worked as a stable boy looking after horses, later becoming the butler.
+During this time, his father Tangi Mhova Mkondo joined fellow migrants recruited by Witswatersrand Native Labour Association (WNLA/ WENELA) to work in the gold mines of Johannesburg, South Africa.
+This was in order to pay for the controversial hut tax imposed upon black Rhodesians by the colonial government, as traditional subsistence farming did not generate enough income to afford the tax.
 Mkondo had to work to support his mother and the rest of his siblings at a very young age.
 During the weekend he started weekend business of trading at the local market.
-He later went to Chemhanza Mission in Wedza a district of Mashonaland East Province, from 1957 to complete his primary education from Standard Two (Grade 4) to Standard Six.
-Mkondo then went to high school at Tegwani Mission near Bulawayo in Matabeleland South Province.
-At Tegwani Mission (now Thekwane High School) he met future fellow nationalists such as Canaan Banana and Edson Zvobgo.
+He later went to the Chemhanza Mission in Wedza, a district of the Mashonaland East Province in 1957 to complete his primary education from Grade 4 to Grade 7.
+Mkondo then went to high school at the Tegwani Mission near Bulawayo in the Matabeleland South Province.
+At Tegwani Mission (now Thekwane High School), he met his fellow nationalists such as Canaan Banana and Edson Zvobgo.
 Mkondo was also classmates with union leader Gibson Sibanda.
-Mkondo as the Headboy led the biggest student protest against the Rhodesian Unilateral Declaration of Independence (UDI) in 1965.
+Mkondo led the biggest student protest against the Rhodesian Unilateral Declaration of Independence (UDI) in 1965.
 This resulted in him being black-listed and outlawed, resulting in him being one of the first political detainees at Gonakudzingwa Restriction camp alongside Joshua Nkomo.
-Mkondo during school vacations, used to enjoy the Outward Bound Camps, which were held at the Outward Bound Mountaineering Centre in Melsetter (now Chimanimani) in Manicaland Province.
-He became a part-time instructor which helped him self-finance his Secondary Education.Mkondo during this time also trained individuals on bushcraft, scouting and how to survive in the bush and became elite SAS special forces worldwide.
+Mkondo, during summer, used to enjoy the Outward-Bound Camps, which were held at the Outward Bound Mountaineering Centre in Melsetter (now Chimanimani) in the Manicaland Province.
+He became a part-time instructor which helped him pay his Secondary Education.
+Mkondo during this time also trained individuals on bushcraft, scouting, and how to survive in the forest.